 “No otherwise qualified person with a disability in the United States …shall, solely on the basis of disability, be denied access to, or the benefits of, or be subjected to discrimination under any program or activity provided by any institution receiving federal financial assistance.”

 The Americans with Disabilities Act of 1990 (ADA) is a federal civil rights statue that prohibits discrimination against people with disabilities.
 There are four sections of the law: employment, government, public accommodations, and telecommunications.
-The ADA provides additional protection for persons with disabilities in conjunction with the Rehabilitation Act of 1973.
+The ADA (Pubic Law No. 101-336). provides additional protection for persons with disabilities in conjunction with the Rehabilitation Act of 1973.
 The ADA is designed to remove barriers, which prevent qualified individuals with disabilities from enjoying the same opportunities that are available to persons without disabilities.

 Post secondary institutions are covered in many ways under the ADA.
 Employment is addressed by Title I, transportation (public services) are addressed in Title II, public accommodations and services are addressed in Title III (Private clubs and religious organizations are exempt), Telecommunications is addressed in Title IV, and miscellaneous items are addressed under Title V.

 The ADA Amendment Act of 2008 (Public Law No. 110-325, ADAA) is an Act of Congress, effective January 1, 2009, that amended the Americans with Disabilities Act of 1990 (ADA) and other disability nondiscrimination laws at the Federal level of the United States.

 Institutions that receive federal funds are covered under Section 504.
 The ADA does not supplant Section 504, but those situations where the ADA provides greater protection the ADA standards apply.
 Therefore, post secondary institutions must adhere to both the Rehabilitation Act and the Americans with Disabilities Act.